The tiny Mediterranean island of Malta is becoming one of Europe’s hottest holiday destinations that’s perfect for every type of traveller.

 Other Things to See & Do in Malta

-On Malta there is something for everyone – from family trips, adventure treks and watersports, to temple ruins, history, diving spots, and shopping malls.
-Here are 10 places well worth visiting:
+On the Maltese islands there is something for everyone – from family trips, adventure treks and watersports, to temple ruins, history, diving spots, and shopping malls.
+Here are 10 places and attractions well worth visiting:

 The Crystal Lagoon – Comino island is famous for Malta’s most popular tourist attraction – the Blue Lagoon.
 But did you know that the Crystal Lagoon, just 20 minutes away, is far less crowded and much prettier?